21Michael/Backend-arch-learning/4) NodeJS/Engine mechanisms/NodeJS/Garbage collector.md

   - ### Immutable objects:
     **Immutable objects** can be quite beneficial to optimizing GarbageCollected code.
 Because an ImmutableObject cannot be modified, there are many garantees which can be made.
-      - For example, you can't have circular references, and you don't have to worry about modification under the GC's nose so it's easier to just use a **mark-and-sweep** based GC. **Because every time when you run mark-and-sweep GC under the mutated object the algorithm has to re-update all marks tree.**
+      - **Pros (increase speed):** For example, you can't have circular references, and you don't have to worry about modification under the GC's nose so it's easier to just use a **mark-and-sweep** based GC. **Because every time when you run mark-and-sweep GC under the mutated object the algorithm has to re-update all marks tree.**
         ![link](https://drive.google.com/uc?id=11vXZ5MOeRNf4lIWO0Ifa-jL9JEBhyUxA)

-      - Also, one of downsides of Immutable objects is that it can fast overfill your heap memory (create immutable objects in the loop), and overfilling of the heap is one of things that triggers GC running;
+      - **Cons (overflowing eden memory and triggers GC):** also, one of downsides of Immutable objects is that it can fast overfill your heap memory
+        (create immutable objects in the loop), and overfilling of the heap is one of things that triggers GC running;